 Luca Masserano

 Hello!
-I am Luca, a PhD student in the Joint PhD Program in Statistics and Machine Learning at Carnegie Mellon University, where I am fortunate to be advised by
+I am Luca, a recent PhD graduate from the Joint PhD Program in Statistics and Machine Learning at Carnegie Mellon University, where I was fortunate to be advised by

-about uncertainty quantification, forecasting and optimization.
+I have also been working on foundation models, probabilistic forecasting and optimization during various internships, and I am keen on learning more about these topics too.
 At CMU, I am part of the Statistical Methods for the Physical Sciences (STAMPS) group.
-My research has also been
+My research has been

 Antonio Lijoi.